 - 1. Handicapped parking spaces are noted on the campus parking map. - 2.
-Persons with legal placard or license plate may park in any legal parking space on campus. except for lots or garages deemed Residential Parking.
-Please see campus parking map.
-Residential students with handicap credentials MUST purchase a residential Handicap permit and provide the placard and state issued mobility card issued to the resident. - 3.
+Persons with legal placard or license plate may park in any legal parking space on campus. - 3.
 Transportation Services cannot issue temporary handicapped parking permits.
 Only handicapped credentials from a State Department of Motor Vehicles will be accepted.